pfinorbi/kubernetes-resume-challenge/README.md

               path: db-load-script.sql
 ```

-Finally create the manifest file `website-deployment.yaml` for the web service and apply it.
+Finally create the manifest file `website-deployment.yaml` for the web service and apply it with `kubectl apply -f website-deployment.yaml --namespace $NS`:

 ```
 apiVersion: apps/v1